Certificate & Workshop Options

 Workshop Options

 FOR ORGANIZATIONS: These are the general outlines for each workshop (it should also give you an idea of what is realistic to fit in various timeframes), however, these components may be tailored to your organization’s needs as well.
-A half-day workshop is four hours.

 half day (part I): intercultural sensitivity as a precursor for effective diversity work